oro13/soil-health-prediction/README.md

 Such a device/application could democratize soil health and demystify the process of knowing your soil's nutrient profile.

-Another horizon of interest would be considering ways to easily assess soil microbiology.
+Another horizon of interest would be considering ways to easily assess soil microbiology; the living side of the soil health equation.